Viber/ngx-viber/projects/vbr-translate-loader/README.md

 ## VbrTranslateLoader
 This loader should be used within `TranslateModule` ([Write & use your own loader](https://github.com/ngx-translate/core#write--use-your-own-loader))

-This loader can load translation from multiple data sources, each should implement [TranslateLoader](https://github.com/ngx-translate/http-loader) as well.
+Loader able to load and merge translation from multiple translation loaders.

-It also can will emmit to `VbrTranslateService.loadingEvent` on start end/end of the loading process.
+It implements [TranslateLoader](https://github.com/ngx-translate/http-loader), while each loader it uses implements `TranslateLoader` as well.

-In case some of the sources are failed, they will be ignored and partial translations will be used.
+Loader can be configured to ignore failed loaders, they will be ignored and partial translations will be used.

 Usage Example:
 ```typescript